 - Securities or Financial Assets

-- Valuation recognizing the market value of equity instruments, debt instruments, derivatives issued by government agencies, financial institutions, and corporate organizations.
+- Business Valuation of Assets recognizes the market equity value instruments, debt instruments, and derivatives issued by government agencies, financial institutions, and corporate organizations.

 - It estimates and determines the appropriate interest rate or interest rates of the expected cash flows.

-- It drives the securities market value including liquidity, demand, and supply of similar instruments, stock market rates of similar securities, etc.
+- It drives the Valuations of Securities market equity value including liquidity, demand, and supply of similar instruments, stock market rates of similar securities, etc.

-- Through Companies Act 2013 under section 246, the valuation shall be done as per provisions of the Act and by a registered valuer having required qualification and experience.
+- Through the Companies Act 2013 under section 246, the startup valuation shall be done as per provisions of the Act and by a registered valuer having the required qualification and experience.

-- Registered valuers provide a framework for the development and regulation of the profession of valuers and manner of valuation, including valuation standards and code of conduct for registered valuers.
+- Registered valuers provide a framework for the development and regulation of the profession of valuers and the manner of Business valuation, including valuation standards and a code of conduct for registered valuers.

-- From 1st February 2019 onwards valuation under Companies Act 2013 and the Insolvency and Bankruptcy Code, 2016 needs to be conducted by valuers registered with IBBI.
+- From 1st February 2019 onwards valuation under the Companies Act 2013 and the Insolvency and Bankruptcy Code, 2016 needs to be conducted by a Registered valuer registered with IBBI.

-There are several reasons and purposes for valuation, few of them are mentioned below:
+There are several reasons and purposes for Business valuation, a few of which are mentioned below:

-- Sale of Business as a going concern: When a business is sold, it is more complex compared to other asset classes.
-Valuation is required for negotiation while selling the business.
-The value at which the transaction be done is provided by the valuer.
+- Sale of Business as a going concern: When a business is sold, it is more complex compared to other Valuations of Assets classes.
+Company Valuation is required for negotiation while selling the business.
+The value at which the transaction is done is provided by the Registered valuer.

-- Business Valuation for Taxation Purposes: Business valuation is also required to be done to arrive at proper tax treatment.
-The valuer needs to weigh the circumstances and resolve the disagreements between tax authorities and businesses in a way that it does turn out to be a legitimate purpose.
+- Startup Valuation for Taxation Purposes: Business valuation of Assets is also required to be done to arrive at proper tax treatment.
+The Registered valuer needs to weigh the circumstances and resolve the disagreements between tax authorities and businesses in a way that it does turn out to be a legitimate purpose.

-- Business Valuation for liquidation Purposes: Businesses are also valued for liquidation or winding up focusing to close down the business, realize all the assets and pay off all the creditors of the business.
-Valuer plays a very critical role to ensure that the creditors are getting their fair dues and there is residue left for the owners as well.
+- Company Valuation for liquidation Purposes: Businesses are also valued for liquidation or winding up focusing to close down the business, realize all the assets and pay off all the creditors of the business.
+Registered valuer plays a very critical role to ensure that the creditors are getting their fair dues and there is the residue left for the owners as well.

-- Business Valuation for Mergers/Acquisition and Restructuring: Businesses are evaluated for the accounting perspective.
-Restructuring business through Merger & Acquisition, takeover leads to a combination of financial statements and combining two or more existing companies into a single business.
-Many businesses restructure the business to bring forth their most favourable, cost-effective and profitable segments to the forefront.
+- Business Valuation for Mergers/Acquisition and Restructuring: Businesses are evaluated from an accounting perspective.
+Restructuring through takeovers, mergers & acquisitions, and amalgamations result in combination of financial statements and other operations of two or more existing companies into a single business.
+Most of the company restructure their business with an objective to bring most favourable, profitable segment, and cost-effective deal in their favour.

 How ASC helps?

-- Advisory for raising equity or debt financing, including determining the value of equity to be issued to the new partners or shareholders of an entity, or the valuation and equity splits at formation.
+- Advisory for raising the valuation of equity or debt financing, including determining the equity value to be issued to the new partners or shareholders of an entity, or the valuation of equity splits at formation.

 - Evaluations of listed companies, unlisted companies, businesses, shareholdings, goodwill, know-how, brands, and other intangible assets

-- Evaluation opinions for unquoted debt or equity instruments and Valuations for regulatory purposes e.g. Takeover Code, the Companies Act
+- Evaluation opinions for unquoted debt or equity value instruments and valuations for regulatory purposes e.g. Takeover Code, the Companies Act

 - Investment decision analysis